Nozoomhs/atrecto_bussines_report_system/Blueprint.md

 - LLM Reliability: JSON-parse failure rate, number of retries.
 - Disagreement rate: Number of times our judges disagreed to the
 ### Architectural Risk & Mitigation
 I think there are a couple of architectural risks, but the single biggest one is the misslabels or missed critical items from the 4 agents.
-This could arise from multiple reasons and different reasons must be dealt with differently.
-- Long/Messy context: Threads can be long and multi-topic; naive chunking or truncation skews model decisions and confidence.
+Threads can be long and multi-topic; naive chunking(which would be a factor in longer threads) or truncation skews model decisions and confidence.
+Contradicting information may appear as well.
+To **mitigate** it I would create a golden dataset labeled by human oberservers and validate my json outputs against them, and even possibly use some of it to fine-tune the model.